Got a Minute extra for God?

 With this in mind, the F.O.G Bible incorporates Hebrew terms and sometimes even script to communicate these truths to my Jewish friends while also revealing the fascinating mysteries of Jewish context to non-Jews.

 Our modern Bibles have gone through many layers of translation—from the original Hebrew and Aramaic to Greek, then Latin, and finally to English.
 While the essential message of salvation has been wonderfully preserved, some of the deeper mysteries concerning spiritual authority and closeness to God’s throne have become clouded.
 This is especially true with the introduction of Latin religious terms that made sense over a millennium ago but can be confusing today.
+A classic example of this is ‘Repent or repentance‘ which is from the Latin translation of the Greek word metanoia, which itself is based on the Hebrew concept of teshuvah, which simply means ‘Return or turn back!’
+As in return to God!
+If you know what’s good for you.
+The concept of a return is so much simpler and beautiful, by echoing the Prodigal Son story, and does not have the connotations of ‘Repent you filthy scum!’ that so many people associate with, “Repent!”

 When translating ancient texts into English, certain words need to be added to make the text understandable to our modern ears.
 If you compare the KJV or even the ‘gold standard’ NASB with the original Hebrew and Greek texts, including their word order, you might be surprised by the differences!
-In fact, you might even be tempted to view these highly accurate “Word-for-Word” translations as paraphrases.
-This is simply the nature of translation, even between modern languages—let alone translating an ancient text that lacks punctuation!
+For example, the word translated ‘pregnant’ is actually – ‘having in the belly!’

 Rest assured, this does not change the core message of truth in our Bibles.
-However, the Fear of God (F.O.G.)
-Bible will sometimes use a more “ancient” style by reducing the number of added English words.
+However, the Fear of God (F.O.G) Bible will sometimes use a more “ancient” style by reducing the number of added English words.
 Unnecessary words will also be removed; for example, the KJV’s “an hundred and forty-four thousand” becomes simply “144,000.”
 The goal is to create a text that feels both authentic in its ancient style and easy to read.

 By using modern dates and measurements, readers can better visualize and follow what is happening in the text.
 For example, when Ruth receives a generous provision from Boaz while gleaning in his field, it is described as an “ephah.”
 In the F.O.G Bible, this will be presented as “ephah (22L)” using UK measurements to clearly illustrate how abundant her provision was.

 In the F.O.G.
-Message, the same will be shown using US measurements, such as “ephah (5.81 gallons),” to cater to different readers.
+Paraphrase, the same will be shown using US measurements, such as “ephah (5.81 gallons),” to cater to different readers.
 This dual approach ensures the Bible is accessible and understandable to both UK and US audiences.

 To be completely honest, this is a personal goal of mine.
 I understand that regularly reading more than seven versions of the Bible isn’t practical in the long run.
 My aim, יהוה (Yahweh) willing, is to create one of the most accurate, contextually faithful “Word-for-Word” study Bibles.